coveo/source.coveo.com/_posts/2016-01-01-opening-a-sitecore-dialog-from-a-bookmarklet.md

   image: jflheureux.jpeg
 ---

 When developing dialogs, wizards and applications in Sitecore, a developer would have to open them many times per day.
-If the action to open them requires more than one click, a lot of time will be lost navigating in the interface.
+When the action to open them requires more than one click, a lot of time will be lost.

 Wouldn't it be nice if one could open a dialog from the browser console command line or a bookmark?